htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     this value should almost never be used, because the ``"job re-run after terminated event"`` bug breaks the semantics of the DAG.

-:macro-def:`DAGMAN_IGNORE_DUPLICATE_JOB_EXECUTION`
-    This configuration variable is no longer used.
-The improved functionality of the ``DAGMAN_ALLOW_EVENTS`` macro eliminates the need for this variable. **Note: users should never change this setting.**

-    For completeness, here is the definition for historical purposes: A boolean value that controls whether *condor_dagman* aborts or continues with a DAG in the rare case that HTCondor erroneously executes the job within a DAG node more than once.
-A bug in HTCondor very occasionally causes a job to run twice.
-Running a job twice is contrary to the semantics of a DAG.
-The configuration macro ``DAGMAN_IGNORE_DUPLICATE_JOB_EXECUTION`` determines whether
-    *condor_dagman* considers this a fatal error or not.
-The default value is ``False``; *condor_dagman* considers running the job more than once a fatal error, logs this fact, and aborts the DAG.
-When set to ``True``, *condor_dagman* still logs this fact, but continues with the DAG.

-    This configuration macro is to remain at its default value except in the case where a site encounters the HTCondor bug in which DAG job nodes are executed twice, and where it is certain that having a DAG job node run twice will not corrupt the DAG.
-The logged messages within ``*.dagman.out`` files in the case of that a node job runs twice contain the string "EVENT ERROR."

-:macro-def:`DAGMAN_ALWAYS_USE_NODE_LOG`
-    As of HTCondor version 8.3.1, the value must always be the default value of ``True``.
-Attempting to set it to ``False`` results in an error.
-This causes incompatibility with using a *condor_submit* executable that is older than HTCondor version 7.9.0. **Note: users should never change this setting.**

-    For completeness, here is the definition for historical purposes: A boolean value that when ``True`` causes *condor_dagman* to read events from its default node log file, as defined by ``DAGMAN_DEFAULT_NODE_LOG`` :index:`DAGMAN_DEFAULT_NODE_LOG`,
-    instead of from the log file(s) defined in the node job submit description files.
-When ``True``, *condor_dagman* will read events only from the default log file, and POST script terminated events will be written only to the default log file, and not to the log file(s) defined in the node job submit description files.
-The default value is ``True``.

 Debug output
 ''''''''''''